 Professional Memberships: American Counseling Association, Texas Counseling Association, Minority Behavioral Health Networking Group, North Central Texas Counseling Association.

-Megan is an active member of Delta Sigma Theta Sorority, Inc. Arlington Alumnae Chapter and Co-Founder of the Minority Behavioral Health Provider Network.
+Megan is a member of Delta Sigma Theta Sorority, Inc. Arlington Alumnae Chapter and Co-Founder of the Minority Behavioral Health Provider Network (MBPHN).
+She is currently working towards a PhD in Marriage & Family Therapy at Texas Wesleyan University.
+Her research interests include emotional abuse in relationships.

 My approach to counseling comes from a systemic perspective.
 This means that I believe it is important to consider the individual, family and cultural systems that affect your well being.
 I am flexible in using a variety of techniques and life experiences based on the needs of my clients.
 I utilize an approach that is strengths-based and supported by my training in Family Systems, Solution Focused and Cognitive Behavioral Therapies.